 Trail Surface: flat walking path, some uneven woodland surfaces

-Brackloon Woods, just 7km from Westport, is a magical remnant of Ireland’s once-substantial mixed Atlantic oak woodlands, and a firm favourite among local dog walkers and nature lovers.
+Brackloon Woods, just 7km from Westport, is a magical remnant of Ireland’s once-substantial mixed Atlantic oak woodlands, and a firm favorite among local dog walkers and nature lovers.
+This is one of the most famous forest walks near Westport and is said to be one of the more enjoyable outdoor activities in Mayo.

-This easy looped walk is around 3km long, and only will take you around 45 minutes.
+This easy looped walk is around 3km long and only will take you around 45 minutes making for a very fun adventure.
 To get to the woods, drive south along the Leenane Road and take the right turn marked Owenwee Kennels.
 Keep right at the fork, and park at Brackloon primary school.
-Walk back along the orange bollards which will lead you to the main gate.
+Walk back along with the orange bollards which will lead you to the main gate.

 Starting Point: Brackloon National School